-Download the booklet of Liturgy suggestions we have prepared for the centenary of the end of World War 1 – which explores our continuing duty to be ‘peacemakers’ as well as the need for rememberance.
+We also have a booklet of Liturgy suggestions we prepared for the centenary of the end of World War 1 – which explores our continuing duty to be ‘peacemakers’ as well as the need for rememberance.
 It contains prayers and local stories that may be useful in other services where the focus is peace and reconciliation.
 Click here to download this booklet.

 THE NONVIOLENCE OF THE GOSPELS